ChthonVII/gwdirectsongremix/observations.md

     - At one point I had Elona Reach, Thirst River, and Destiny's Gorge playing `outposr` somehow, but I can't reproduce it :(
 - All explorables/missions
     - Token stream is `crysada` and `geneadd`
-    - No-DirectSong/`*` behavior for `crysada` is "Ascension Song," both in Shiverpeaks and Desert.
+    - No-DirectSong/`*` behavior for `crysada` is "Ascension Song," both in Shiverpeaks and Desert (and Catacombs).
 So the vanilla track is used in both places.
-The problem is that DirectSong makes it into a multi-song playlist that now has to fit both locations.
+The problem is that DirectSong makes it into a multi-song playlist that now has to fit both locations (and Catacombs).
+    - Same as Catacombs in pre-searing.
 - TODO: All 4 levels of Tombs :(
 - No-DirectSong/`*` behavior is:
     - Outposts